“Accuracy of Sign Interpreting & Real-Time to Deaf Students” – Karen Sadler, Ph.D., Part 2

 By Monette Benoit, All Rights Reserved.

-Last month I shared “A Number of Firsts In Science Education With Karen Sadler, Ph.D.”
+Monette: Last month I shared “A Number of Firsts In Science Education With Karen Salder, Ph.D.”

-Karen Sadler created ‘firsts’ graduating with a bachelor’s in neuroscience and acceptance to the Center for Neuroscience at the University of Pittsburgh for graduate work.
+Karen created ‘firsts’ graduating with a BS in Neuroscience and acceptance to the Center for Neuroscience at the University of Pittsburgh for graduate work.

-As a preface to Karen Sadler’s doctor of philosophy work, I want to share that the term “Deaf” (big D) is a reference for individuals who typically use sign language as their first language.
-My opinion is this detail will assist court reporters and court reporting students to have a greater understanding within Karen’s research.
+As a preface to Karen Sadler’s doctor of philosophy work I want to share that the term “Deaf” (big D) is a reference for individuals who typically use sign language as their first language.
+My opinion is this detail will assist court reporters and students to have a greater understanding within Karen’s research.

 In a silent world, Deaf students must rely upon others to get their information in the classroom, especially in public school classrooms, where teachers will be unfamiliar with ASL, American Sign Language, and cannot spend significant time teaching one student with special needs.